 Along the coast, taking in virgin beaches and swimming in picturesque bays.
 Either aboard boats or under sail in more indulgent ways.

-The waters of Menorca are a real holiday memory.
+The pristine waters of Menorca are a real holiday memory.
 They are amazingly clear so even with just a simple snorkel you will see lots, not murky haze.
 And because the water is in such good condition you'll see lots of fish too.
-Many,many of the resort beaches have shallow sandy bottoms fringed with rocks, ideal for young snorkellers.
-Organised trips can take you to spectacular places by boat for something extra special.
+Many, many of the resort beaches have shallow sandy bottoms fringed with rocks, ideal for young snorkellers.
+Organised trips can take you to spectacular places by boat for extra special Snorkel.